tromer/signal_processing/README.rst

    * not tested
    * rename
    * refactor
+   * old old old

 #. tag a commit as release 0.1
+#. find how to let some functions share documentation of parameters with same behaviour. very important when I wrap functions
 #. improve use of exceptions. design the package exceptions, and use pint exceptions for units errors

 Design principles